What is Interlibrary Loan (ILL)?

 - Any request that violates the University of Vermont copyright policy.

-Users who need more than one chapter from a book or one article from a journal issue are encouraged to visit the Library to use these materials in person.
+Users who need more than two chapters from a book or one article from a journal issue are encouraged to visit the Library to use these materials in person.

 How will articles be delivered?

 Articles will be delivered in PDF format to requestors' ILLIAD accounts.
 Users will receive an email notification when an article has been scanned and delivered to their account.
-Once delivered, articles are stored for 30 days, then DELETED from the server.
+Once delivered, articles are stored for 30 days or for 5 views, whichever comes first, then DELETED from the server.
+Please be sure to save your delivered PDF to your own computer desktop.

 How do I place a request?

 Requests are placed in your Illiad account.
-After logging in, choose Document Delivery request from the choices on the left-hand side and fill out the form with the citation information.
-A separate request must be placed for each article or chapter to be scanned.
+After logging in, choose Document Delivery Request from the choices under New Request and fill out the form with the citation information.
+A separate request must be placed for each article or chapter for copyright compliance reasons.
 First-time Illiad users should register for an account here.

 Address additional questions to Interlibrary Loan & Document Delivery: